Software opportunities for Healthcare providers

 Healthcare is in need of large-scale innovation

 Our population is growing, and limited access to healthcare is an issue that’s endlessly plaguing our planet.
 But it’s far from the only issue that the healthcare industry has to tackle.
-Even in developed countries, there’s often so much paperwork that the actual care is the last thing you do when you go to the doctor.
-Compared to extremely high standards of customer satisfaction in other industries, healthcare often feels outdated.
+Even in developed countries, there’s often so much paperwork that you need to complete before you can get access to a doctor and the care that you need.
+Compared to extremely high standards of customer satisfaction in other industries, healthcare still often feels like it’s the 1980’s.
 As societies become smarter and life becomes automated in all other areas, in some aspects healthcare is lagging behind other industries.

-You don’t need to build Bayesian networks for disease diagnosis to drive innovation in healthcare.
-There are plenty of areas that need better, cheaper, faster, reliable technology.
-Patient record management, test result sharing, disrupting informational silos to provide comprehensive, cross-provider care for patients — these may seem like relatively simple solutions, but they’re difficult to implement in healthcare due to challenges like stringent medical data protection.
+You don’t need to build Bayesian networks for diagnosing patient symptoms to drive innovation in healthcare.
+There are plenty of other areas that need better, cheaper, faster, reliable technology.
+Patient record management, test result sharing, disrupting informational silos to provide comprehensive, cross-provider care for patients — these may seem like relatively simple solutions, but they’re difficult to implement in healthcare due to stringent regulations regarding medical data protection, among other things.
+Let’s build the next innovative healthcare product together!

 Discovery workshop